fourThink/Relocalc/README.md

 gulp start
 ```

-To compile css, you must stop the server and run:
+To recompile css, you must stop the server and run:

 ```
 gulp sass